Reading time: 4 minutes

 Getting your money

-Even though you have reached your preservation age if you are aged 60 to 64, you still need to meet a condition of release to access your super benefit.
+Even though you have reached your preservation age , you still need to meet a condition of release to access your super benefit.

 Paying tax on your super

-Once you reach age 60, most people can take their super benefit tax-free (apart from members of certain public sector super funds).
+Once you reach age 60, most people can take their super benefit free of tax (apart from members of untaxed super funds).

 Taking a super pension

-If you decide to start a super pension, you will be required to withdraw a minimum amount each year based on your age.
+If you start a super pension, you must withdraw a minimum amount from your pension each financial year.
+This minimum amount is based on your age and is set by the government.

-For people in their 60s who are still working, it may be worth considering starting a transition to retirement (TTR) income stream.
-This type of super pension allows you to gradually draw on your super benefits while you’re still working.
-After age 60, income from your TTR pension is tax-free.
+For people in their 60s who are still working, it could be worth starting a transition-to-retirement (TTR) income stream.
+This allows you to gradually draw on your super benefits while you’re still working.
+A TTR pension could allow you to reduce your work hours by topping up your income with the money withdrawn from super or can be combined with salary sacrifice to make the most of tax savings and help boost your balance before retirement.